Wait, are we describing Apologizes A Lot Here already? Ahh, oh no!! I'm so sorry, I'll get started!

 - Danger Mouse: Grovel, the robot servant to the alien Quark, drops to the ground and apologizes every time his name is called as he mistakes his name as an order.

 - The Dick Tracy Show: Joe Jitsu does this when meting out punishment to criminals ("So solly.
 Excuse, prease.")

 - Wilt from Foster's Home for Imaginary Friends.
 "Sorry.
 Is that okay?"
 Tragically, "Good Wilt Hunting" reveals that his behavior came from the shame of losing a basketball game for his creator, who calls him out for it when they reunite.

 - In Futurama, Fry does this while listening to his ex's story of what happened to her after he got frozen.
 He only apologizes because he feels bad for her and he does it at times when it's completely unnecessary.

 Michelle: But it did give me a chance to think...

 Fry: I'm sorry.

-The Powerpuff Girls: Buttercup usually has trouble apologizing, let alone admit she did something wrong.
-But in "Moral Decay," after she accidentally clocks Bubbles and knocking out one of her baby teeth, she apologizes to Bubbles quite profusely.
+- The Powerpuff Girls (1998): Buttercup usually has trouble apologizing, let alone admit she did something wrong.
+But in "Moral Decay", after she accidentally clocks Bubbles and knocking out one of her baby teeth, she apologizes to Bubbles quite profusely.

-In Young Justice, Asami Koizumi, the show's take on Samurai, is like this, though it goes unnoticed because she speaks only Japanese.
-Sumimasen! ("excuse me," though it can also mean "thank you.") is practically her Catch Phrase.
+- In Young Justice (2010), Asami Koizumi, the show's take on Samurai, is always saying Sumimasen! ("excuse me," though it can also mean "thank you."), though it goes unnoticed because she speaks only Japanese.